eslint/eslint/docs/user-guide/command-line-interface.md

 This option will start config initialization wizard.
 It's designed to help new users quickly create .eslintrc file by answering a few questions, choosing a popular style guide, or inspecting your source files and attempting to automatically generate a suitable configuration.

 The resulting configuration file will be created in the current directory.

+#### `--env-info`

+This option outputs information about the execution environment, including the version of Node, npm, and local and global installations of ESLint.
+The ESLint team may ask for this information to help solve bugs.

+#### `--no-error-on-unmatched-pattern`

+This option prevents errors when a quoted glob pattern or `--ext` is unmatched.
+This will not prevent errors when your shell can't match a glob.

 #### `--debug`